apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 {% endhighlight %}
 <pre>
 Id         Name                Type
-Wx7r1C4e   TomcatServer:Wx7r   org.apache.brooklyn.entity.webapp.tomcat.TomcatServer
+Wx7r1C4e   tomcatServer   org.apache.brooklyn.entity.webapp.tomcat.TomcatServer
 </pre>

+This shows one entity is available: `tomcatServer`.
+Note that this is the name we gave the entity in the YAML in [Launching from a Blueprint](./blueprints.html#launching-from-a-blueprint) on the previous page.

-You can get summary information for an entity by providing its name (or ID).
+You can get summary information for this entity by providing its name (or ID).

 {% highlight bash %}
-$ br app Tomcat ent TomcatServer:Wx7r
+$ br app Tomcat ent tomcatServer
 {% endhighlight %}
 <pre>
 Id:              Wx7r1C4e
-Name:            TomcatServer:Wx7r
+Name:            tomcatServer
 Status:          RUNNING
 ServiceUp:       true
 Type:            org.apache.brooklyn.entity.webapp.tomcat.TomcatServer
 CatalogItemId:   null
 </pre>

-Also you can see the config of the entity with the ```config``` command.
+Also you can see the configuration of this entity with the ```config``` command.

 {% highlight bash %}
-$ br app Tomcat ent TomcatServer:Wx7r config
+$ br app Tomcat ent tomcatServer config
 {% endhighlight %}
 <pre>
 Key                       Value